msnijder30/JKik/README.md

 You can add multiple keyboards to a message.
 This way you can have unique keyboards for every user in a chat.
 ```
 new TextMessage("hey").setKeyboards(keyboard1, keyboard2, keyboard3...);

+//Use when not replying to a message but sending it with MessageSender instead
+new TextMessage("hey", to, chatId).setKeyboards(keyboard1, keyboard2, keyboard3...);
 ```

 #Download